noahkohrs/LoLQueueEvaluator/README.md

 ## Usage

-Run the script and follow the on-screen prompts to input the player's name, the number of games for analysis, and the starting game number for calculation.
+Run the script and interact with the GUI.

 Example:
 ```python